zihuanjiang/Research-Overflow-Study/README.md

 ## About
 This repository contains the python script for "Image super resolution of Human face images using GAN".
-It is a research workflow study conducted by Zihuan Jiang, Shenxiaozhu Xu, Lucia Sun, as a project for the course ECE 324.
+It is a research workflow study conducted by Zihuan Jiang, Shenxiaozhu Xu, Lucia Sun.

 ## Note
 This repository is made public as of November 4, 2023.